Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Emergent Categorical Perception in

+Given a speech representation model, we extract features for each interpolating point between words in each pair.
+We calculate the similarity between interpolating features with features from either end, forming a likelihood curve along the interpolation.
+Hypothetically, if the representation is categorical, the likelihood curves should show a sharp transition at the boundary (Figure \ref{drt}-B).
+If the embeddings are not categorical and tracing the interpolation, the curves would show ``X" pattern as the dashed line in Figure \ref{drt}-B. We define the Discriminability index (DI) to quantify the level of categorical perception.
+The DI measures an empirical risk of wrong discrimination, where the probability is calculated based on similarities.
+See Appendix \ref{app:di} for the detailed definition.
+If the embeddings are categorical, DI will be close to 0.
+If they are non-categorical with X-shaped curves, DI will be 0.25.
+The maximum value of DI is 0.5, which would be random chance discrimination.

 Figure \ref{drt}-C illustrates that a clear boundary is drawn when interpolating between two rhyming words, whereas such a boundary is less prominent in HuBERT.
-This indicates that \ours needs only 2 categories to represent the interpolating continuum, while HuBERT requires multiple categories or units, which induces high level of inefficiency and redundancy in clustering \citep{sicherman2023analysing}.
-The curves extracted from the melspectrogram resemble an X-shape, indicating a non-categorical embedding space.
-This is the closest value to the hypothetical non-categorical score of 0.25 among the models (Table \ref{drtscore}).
-As shown in Table \ref{drtscore}, our model’s embeddings demonstrate the best discriminability, with the lowest DIs across both onset and coda contrasts, resulting in an overall DI of 0.112.
-SDHuBERT also shows lower DIs than frame-wise models, though it still falls short of our model’s performance.
-The results are highly surprising since we only impose the model to learn temporal structure, and our loss objective does not involve categorical learning at all.
+This indicates that \ours needs only 2 categories to represent the interpolating continuum, while HuBERT requires multiple categories or units, which induces high levels of inefficiency and redundancy.
+The similarity curves using the melspectrogram resemble an X-shape, indicating a non-categorical embedding space.

+We compare \ours with traditional acoustic features (Melspectrogram and MFCC), representative frame-wise SSL models (HuBERT (HB), Wav2Vec2 (W2V2), WavLM, and large (-L) versions (if applicable), and SDHuBERT.
+As shown in Table \ref{drtscore}, our model’s embeddings demonstrate the best discriminability, with the lowest DIs across both onset and coda contrasts (overall DI: 0.112).
+The results are unexpected as we only impose the model to learn temporal structure, and our loss objective does not involve any categorical learning at all.
 However, the embedding space of \ours is naturally structured to be categorical, indicating the self-segmentation distillation might be a natural learning algorithm that resembles human language learning.
-Amongst the frame-wise models, WavLM-Large exhibits the best discriminability, which aligns with the fact that WavLM generally has superior representational power compared to other SSL models.
 Taken together, these qualitative and quantitative results suggest that the embedding space of \ours is readily quantized, contributing to the performance improvements observed in previous sections.